msarson/ZipTools-for-Clarion/docs/ZipWorkerClass.md

 ## Implementation Details

-The `ZipWorkerClass` is designed to work with the `CZipClass` to enable multi-threaded ZIP file creation.
+The `ZipWorkerClass` is designed to work with the `ZipToolsClass` to enable multi-threaded ZIP file creation.
 Each worker thread:

 1. Receives a subset of files to process
 2. Reads and compresses each file